 Some states and the territories received all their funding in one payment.
 Other states and local governments are receiving two payments: 50% beginning in May 2021 and the balance approximately one year later.
 Tribal governments also received two payments: one in May 2021 and the other in June 2021.
 States were required to submit Spending Plans to the U.S. Department of the Treasury and post the plans on their websites so the public can see how the SLFRF funds are being used.

 Recipients are also required to report spending data to the U.S. Department of the Treasury by January 31, 2022.
-We will make the data available in our Interactive Dashboards in Spring, 2022.
+We have made the data available in our Interactive Dashboards.

 Visit the U.S. Department of the Treasury to find your State's Recovery Plan detailing its spending of SLFRF money and find more information on the SLFRF.